Data Integrity FDA Requirements: Complete Guide to ALCOA+ Principles and GxP Compliance

 FDA expects data integrity controls throughout the complete data lifecycle:

-The lifecycle approach means that data integrity is not just about how data is recorded - it includes every touchpoint from initial generation through final destruction.
-FDA inspectors evaluate controls at each stage.
+The lifecycle approach means that data integrity is not just about how data is recorded; it includes controls from initial generation through final destruction.

 FDA Data Integrity Guidance: Key Regulatory Documents